 The new stadium was designed by Italian architecture firm Gregotti Associate, and its design reflects the architecture of the city of Marrakesh with its thick walls, towers, and minarets.

-Construction of Stade de Marrakech started in 2003, and the completed stadium opened seven years later on the 5th of January 2011.
+Construction of Stade de Marrakech started in 2003, and the completed stadium opened seven years later on 5 January 2011.
 The occasion was celebrated with a four-team tournament of Kawkab de Marrakech, Wydad de Casablanca, Olympique Lyonnais, and Paris Saint-Germain.

 Grand Stade de Marrakech is located north outside the city of Marrakech along the RN9 road that leads to Casablanca.
 It lies about 9 kilometres from Marrakech’s historic centre.
 Take a taxi to get to the stadium or inquire locally about other transport options.